 - In Jordan, 93% of refugees fall below the national poverty line.
 Many families cannot access basic nutrition: only 20% of households report eating fruit at least once per week.

 Internally Displaced Persons (IDPs) in Syria

 Internally displaced persons (or IDPs) are people forced to flee their homes who have remained in their own country.
-In Syria, at least 40% of the population (7.6 million people) has been displaced—the highest number in the world.
+In Syria, at least 6.1 million people have been displaced—the highest number in the world.
 As conflict spreads in Syria, many internally displaced families will be forced to flee multiple times.

 Unlike refugees, internally displaced persons are not protected under international law, making them one of the world’s most vulnerable groups.
 UNHCR has a mandate to protect IDPs and provides essential support for the families, women, and children who remain behind in Syria.

 Some refugees and IDPs are also stateless.
 Because they do not have an official nationality, they are unable to access basic services like healthcare or employment in the country where they live.
 UNHCR is committed to protecting and supporting stateless people in Syria and worldwide.

 “Finding out that there are people out there who are willing to help is what truly gave me the willpower to go on.
 Now I am optimistic for a better future for my children.” – Momena, Syrian hairdresser mother of three, living in Damascus.

 A refugee camp is a temporary settlement built to house refugees.
 Over half a million Syrian refugees live in camps, the largest of which is the Za’atari refugee camp in Jordan.
 It hosts nearly 100 000 refugees, the majority of whom are women and children.

 After seven years of conflict, refugee camps have become home to thousands of Syrian families.
 Help UNHCR to supply camps with basic necessities like healthcare services, sanitation, and education.

 Women in Refugee Camps